Grand Canyon to make second run at corralling bison herd

-FLAGSTAFF, Ariz. — In the two years since the Grand Canyon approved a plan to reduce the number of bison roaming in the national park, the herd has only grown in size.
+FLAGSTAFF, Ariz. — In the two years since Grand Canyon officials approved a plan to reduce the number of bison roaming in the national park, the herd has only grown in size.

 The reduction plan has been hampered by weather and disagreements over how to kill some of the bison if shipping them off isn’t enough.
 The Grand Canyon tried to round up some animals last year, but wintry weather set in and the bison headed farther north on a plateau.